adsabs/WIESP/2025/shared_task.md

 ### Instructions for Participants
+1. Participants should register for ICNLP-AACL [here](https://www.afnlp.org/conferences/ijcnlp2025/#registration).
+2. Particpants should register for TRACS on this google form [here](https://forms.office.com/pages/responsepage.aspx?id=2RNYUX1x3UWeypqhnAnW-QZ5Zy_W4nZAvEgm_Ak_4FhUQlIwSjhFTTRPQk9EQzNSNkNaTzVaN0lISS4u).
-Participants should join the competition on Kaggle [here](https://www.kaggle.com/competitions/tracs-wasp-2025), where they can find the latest version of the dataset.
+3. Participants should join the competition on Kaggle [here](https://www.kaggle.com/competitions/tracs-wasp-2025), where they can find the latest version of the dataset, and score their submissions.
+4. Participants should format their papers using the ACL LaTeX template on Github [here](https://github.com/acl-org/acl-style-files/tree/master?tab=readme-ov-file), and submit them to OpenReview [here](https://openreview.net/group?id=aclweb.org/AACL-IJCNLP/2025/Workshop/WASP).

 Participants are to used the data from the `"title"`, `"abstract"`, `"body"`, `"acknowledgments"`, `"grants"` features to build models.
 These models should then make predictions and submit them to Kaggle in  for the a `.csv` file with the following columns: `Id,telescope,science,instrumentation,mention,not_telescope`.